horaciosolis1991/Git-class-material/Class material/1- Git introduction.md

 3) You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your local repository.

 4) If needed, you can pull those changes to your remote repository, so you can contribute with other team members.

+# Practical part

+We are going to create a folder and initialize it as a git working directory and make some changes on a file.